delthas/SWRSToys/README.md

 **Do some misceallenous patches to the game, such as disallowing spectating by default.**

+Edit MemoryPatch.ini to enable/disable options.

+Available patches:

+- 16bitsColor: Enable 16 bit color.

+- InputFreedom: Allow gamepad input even when the window is not active.

+- DefaultDenyWatch: Disallow spectating by default.

+- DefaultDenyBattle: Spectate by default.

+- AllowMultiInstance: Allow running multiple instances of the game at once.

+- DisableWeatherEffect: Disable all weather effects.

+- AlwaysRandomMusic: always play random music regardless of stage choice

+- NativeDPadFix: Alternative DPad fix without dinput8 hooking, but no circle pad support and XInput only.

 ### NetBattleCounter

 **Display the number of consecutive online matches you play, and optionally play specific sounds on consecutive games played.**